 You may have heard this phrase at your local casino or your friend mentioning it.
 It’s an old poker move that is hated more than the dreaded check raise, but with good reason.
-A slow roll is an incredibly unethical and distasteful move to employ.
+A slow roll in poker is an incredibly unethical and distasteful move to employ.
 It is when a player has the best hand and takes an inordinate amount of time to call and show the winning hand.
 It is one of the most disliked moves in poker.

-Why Would Anyone Slow roll?
+Why Would Anyone Slow Roll?

-A player will typically slow roll his opponent with the intention to frustrate his opponent and possibly get them on tilt, but at what cost?
+A player will typically slow roll his opponent with the intention to frustrate his opponent and possibly get them on tilt.
+But at what cost?
 You have lost that opponent’s respect and the other players at the table too.

 It’s important to note the player in the hand as you need to be careful not to misinterpret the behaviour of a beginner player or a forgetful elderly individual.
 They may just be slow or not realise the strength of their hand.
-A beginner may not know he has the nut flush and think he’s playing a 1 pair hand when he slowly calls on the river.
+A beginner may not know he has the nut flush and think he’s playing a one pair hand when he slowly calls on the river.
 If he has the nuts and isn’t re raising you, it’s a pretty clear indication he isn’t slow rolling intentionally as a good player will always try to get more chips in the pot if at all possible.

 On the other hand, if the player slow rolls and does a winky face in the chat, you know you’ve just been slow rolled.
 It might be worth taking a note of that player.
-Lets face it, the kind of player to slow roll is the same type of player to make irrational bluffs and show you after so there is strategic value to knowing who the slow rollers are.
+Lets face it, the kind of player to slow roll is the same type of player to make irrational bluffs and show you after.
+There is strategic value to knowing who the slow rollers are.